Hashnode/starter-kit/README.md

 ```

-Be sure to replace the values of `subpath` and `blogBaseUrl` in the above code snippet.
-This way cloudflare will proxy all the requests starting with `yourdomain.com/blog` to your headless blog, and other requests will hit your origin as usual.
+Make sure to replace the values of `subpath` and `blogBaseUrl` in the above code snippet.
+This way, Cloudflare will proxy all the requests starting with `yourdomain.com/blog` to your headless blog, and other requests will hit your origin as usual.

-If your main domain is hosted elsewhere, you need to involve engineers from your team to create above rewrites.
+If your main domain is hosted elsewhere, you need to involve engineers from your team to create the above rewrites.

 ### Step 3